dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 As opposed to Valgrind, Address Sanitizer shows where both directly and indirectly leaked blocks are allocated.

+Sometimes memory leaks come from a missing or buggy destructor.
+Other times, they happen when you accidentally overwrite a pointer, say in a buggy `insert()` function.
+These can be more difficult to track down; again, see the Debugging chapter for advice.

 \newpage
 ## Questions
 Name: `______________________________`